-Monday to Friday, will be a fairly intensive time during you holiday.
+Monday to Saturday, will be a fairly intensive time during the course.

 No visa is necessary for under 90 days from UK and most western European countries.
 You will receive a tourist stamp upon arrival allowing you stay in the country for free for up to 90 days.